 Approved speed limit changes for Northland and Auckland

-Waka Kotahi NZ Transport Agency is planning to implement changes to speed limits on short sections of state highways as part of the Northland and north Auckland speed review project.
+NZ Transport Agency Waka Kotahi is making changes to speed limits on short sections of the following state highways as part of the Northland and north Auckland speed review project:

 Current speed limit approvals for Northland and Auckland

-Speed limit changes will be targeted to short sections through townships and close to schools and marae, and will not affect the entire stretch of state highway.
-Maps have been developed to show where the changes will happen and what the new speed limit will be.
+Speed limit changes target short sections through townships and close to schools and marae, and will not affect the entire stretch of state highway.

 Safe speeds around schools